 Reason #3: B2B Referrals Have a Shorter Closing Cycle

 Leads are often pre-qualified because they’re just overflow that the referring firm simply cannot represent.
-These leads are ready to convert and already meet most firms’ standard screening criteria.
+These legal leads are ready to convert and already meet most firms’ standard screening criteria.
 Similar firms sending you referrals are good matchmakers charging comparable fees, so close-ready clients already know what to expect.
 Because these referrals are good matches, you’ll only have to complete the last few steps of the lead intake process.

 As profit margins tighten, B2B referrals could keep your business profitable without cutting essential staff or services.
 According to research from Influitive and Heinz Marketing, 86% of firms with formalized B2B referral agreements recently experienced revenue growth.
 Compare that to just 75% of firms growing revenue without using B2B referral programs over the same two-year period.